- Glossary

 Sustainability: Energy companies continually seek out ways to improve sustainability, as it’s a common customer concern.
 Sustainability also helps to ensure the company is in compliance with industry regulations.
 A KPI could be, “Become carbon neutral by 2022.”

-Monitoring KPIs
+Monitoring KPI

 Developing a robust monitoring plan to track your KPIs is crucial.
 You need quick access to understandable reports that tell the whole story at any moment.

-You can monitor many KPIs using Mailchimp’s all-in-one Marketing Platform.
+You can monitor many KPI using Mailchimp’s all-in-one Marketing Platform.
 Mailchimp empowers you with tools you can use to analyze your performance, become more educated about your audience, and hone your marketing efforts based on data compiled in your reports.

 - Email campaign reports show how your campaign is faring against industry standards, how many clicks and opens you’re getting, the level of engagement from your contacts on social platforms, and more.